This is the figure announced by the Deputy Governor at the press conference to deploy banking tasks in 2024 held on the morning of January 3.

 Mr. Tu also informed that the 15,000 billion VND credit package to support the consumption of forestry and aquatic products has disbursed 11,000 billion VND, promptly meeting the need for cheap capital for many businesses.

 “The State Bank of Vietnam has no restrictions on the agricultural and rural sectors, including interest rates, credit limits, mechanisms and policies.
-Even now, the highest interest rate is only 4%/year if the right preferential subjects are included,” he said.
+Even now, the highest interest rate is only 4%/year if the right preferential subjects are selected,” he said.

 Credit in 2024 will increase by 15%

 The State Bank will also continue to direct credit institutions to direct credit to production and business sectors, priority sectors and growth drivers (investment, consumption, export) according to the Government's policy; strictly control credit to potentially risky sectors.
-Create favorable conditions for businesses and people to access bank credit, remove and promote the expansion of consumer credit in a safe and healthy manner, contributing to limiting "black credit".
+Create favorable conditions for businesses and people to access bank credit capital, remove and promote the expansion of consumer credit in a safe and healthy manner, contributing to limiting "black credit".

 Continue to improve the banking legal system to create a synchronous and favorable legal basis for monetary policy management and banking operations.
-Continue to coordinate with National Assembly agencies to complete the draft Law on Credit Institutions (amended) to submit to the National Assembly at the nearest session.
+Continue to coordinate with the National Assembly agencies to complete the draft Law on Credit Institutions (amended) to submit to the National Assembly at the nearest session.